whole-tale/wt-design-docs/users_guide/export_run.rst

 Exporting
 -----------
-Tales can be exported as a BagIt archive.
-This is the same format used for publishing.
+Tales can be exported as a BagIt archive (LINK TO DEFINITION OF BAGIT ARCHIVE).
+This is the same format used for publishing (LINK TO PUBLISHING PAGE).

 To export a tale, navigate to the Run page, select the **Tale Action** (**...**) menu and then select **Export Tale**: